 Right before I immigrated, I came to the conclusion that the only way I could be financially stable was to learn web development/programming.
 I got a certification from FreeCodeCamp, took Udemy courses, Wes Bos’ courses from his site, and a ton of other things, only to realize once my permanent residency was approved that… I hated it!
 Some things about it were fun, but I definitely did not want to do it for a living.

-So I started looking for other options.
-I wanted to have my cake and eat it too – flexibility with how much I work, control over the money I made, everything.
-Because of my experience with admin work, I was looking into becoming a VA, and that’s how I found this course; I was checking out Gina’s 30 days to VA course and saw the Q&A for Podcast Assist (now Podcast Production School) on her YouTube channel.
+So, I started looking for other options.
+I wanted to have my cake and eat it too – flexibility with how much I work, control of my income, everything.
+Because of my background with admin work, I was considering becoming a virtual assistant and that’s how I found Podcast Production School.
+I was checking out Gina’s 30 Days or Less to Virtual Assistant Success course and saw the Q&A workshop for Podcast Production School on her YouTube channel.

-As of 4/29: I will earn my course investment back by August with just my ONE client.
-With the way I’ve packaged my services, only one new client will make me break even in just a month.
-This is a lucrative field!
+At first it looked like I would earn my course investment back in a couple of months with just my ONE client.
+With the way I’ve packaged my services, only one new client would make me break even in just a month.
+This is a very lucrative field!

-As of 5/30: My client GAVE ME A RAISE!
-With that in mind, I’ll actually break even a month earlier, in July.
+But then my client GAVE ME A RAISE!
+I’ll actually break even a month earlier, so in about a month total.

-What was your biggest fear before you started your business?/Adding new services to your repertoire?
+What was your biggest fear before you started your business and adding new services to your offerings?

 What was the most challenging part about getting started?

-The most challenging part was my own perception.
+The most challenging part was my own perception and self-limiting thinking.
 I kept telling myself, “You can’t actually do this.
-You’re an introvert, you don’t like talking to people, and you hate being sales-y.
+You’re an introvert, you don’t like talking to people and you hate being sales-y.
 Everyone will know you’re a fake, and no one will pay you to do this.
 You haven’t seen anybody else LIKE YOU be successful, so you can’t be successful either.”

 What has been your biggest success since you’ve started?

 I’m working with an AMAZING client.
 I love listening to her podcast.
-It’s not directly business-related, it’s a personal interest, and I think that’s totally fine.
-It proved to me that I can make money doing something enjoyable, to put something good out there in the world, that doesn’t have to be sales-y or fake.
-It doesn’t have to go against “me” and who I am.
+It’s not directly business-related – it’s a personal interest focus – and I think that’s totally fine.
+It’s proved to me that I can make money doing something enjoyable putting something good out there in the world that doesn’t have to be sales-y or fake.
+Doing this doesn’t have to go against “me” and who I am.

-So I edit the Sailor Moon Fan Club Podcast.
-My client interviews Sailor Moon fans from various walks of life, like music producers, people in the animation industry, artists, literary agents, anybody who’s a Sailor Moon fan.
-It isn’t super high-paying, but it’s also not a ton of work — it’s about 2 hours of work per week, and it averages out to around $15/hr.
-My client pays me bi-weekly, every other Monday, so it’s a great way to start the week.
+I edit the Sailor Moon Fan Club Podcast.
+My client interviews Sailor Moon fans from various walks of life, like music producers, people in the animation industry, artists, literary agents – anybody who’s a Sailor Moon fan.
+It isn’t super high-paying, but it’s also not a ton of work.
+It’s about two hours of work per week and my client pays me bi-weekly, every other Monday.
+It’s a great way to start the week!

-This is a supplementary income for me right now.
-I chose to accept a lower rate for this client for a few reasons.
+This is supplementary income for now.
+I chose to accept a slightly lower rate for this client for a few reasons.
 One, this is less of a business podcast and more of a personal podcast.
-Two, it is SUPER FUN to listen to, so I don’t mind getting paid a little bit less to do something I really enjoy when I’m just starting out.
-Three, I’m really passionate about making sure that minorities get their voices heard.
+Two, it is SUPER FUN to listen to, so I don’t mind getting paid a little bit less to do something I really enjoy while I’m just starting out.
+And three, I’m really passionate about making sure that minorities get their voices heard.